QKEY-FOUNDER/qkp-sdk/docs/protocol-spec.md

 # QuantumKey Protocol (QKP) — Specification (Draft)

+Normative terminology for this specification is defined in docs/VOCABULARY.md.

 > **Protocol Version:** v0.1.0
 > This specification defines the frozen core primitives of the QuantumKey Protocol.
 > Any backward-incompatible change requires a new major version.